 Buying a home is one of the most exciting purchases you’ll ever make.
 It’s easy to get caught up in the excitement and forget documentation that you might need to get to the point where you are signing on the dotted line.

-Documents prove your identity and provide your financial history so that your lender can adequately process your loan.
+Documents prove your identity and provide your financial history so that your lender can adequately process your mortgage loan.

 Pay Stubs and Tax Returns

 Your lender will want to understand your financial history–especially your recent history.
-More than likely, your last two tax returns and your most recent pay stubs will probably be enough for them to determine your financial health and assess whether a loan is right for you.
+More than likely, your last two tax returns and your most recent pay stubs will probably be enough for them to determine your financial health and assess whether a mortgage loan is right for you.

 For tax returns, you will probably need to sign Form 4506-T. This will allow the lender to request your tax returns from the IRS.
 Pay stubs for the past month will work unless you’re self-employed or have other sources of income.
 If that’s the case, your lender might want to see some other proof of income such as 1099 documents or proof of direct deposits to your banking account.